svkucheryavski/mdatoolsm.gitbook/chapter6/text.md

 Another difference is a structure of the hidden `ypred` property with y-values, predicted by the model.
 In object with PLS-results, the predicted values are organized as a 3-way array.
 First of all, because PLS can deal with several y-variables simultaneously, predictions for each of them are stored.
 Second reason is that the predicted values are calculated for all components in the model.
 So this gives three dimensions (ways): *objects* &times; *predictors*  &times;  *components*.

 In fact, `ypred` is not actually a property, but a method that gives an access to the predicted values (and this is why it is hidden when we look at the result object structure).
-The method always return values as an `mdadata` object, so we can use e.g. `show()` to see the values.
+The method always return values as an `mdadata` object, so we can use e.g. `show()` to see them.
 By default it returns predicted values for the first y-variable and all components.

 ```matlab
 ```